AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 >
 >Split file names are appended with a number that indicates the file is part of a larger export, as such: `filename.csv`, `filename_2.csv`, `filename_3.csv`.

-Select the **[!UICONTROL Create schedule]** button corresponding to the segment that you want to send to your destination.
+Select the **[!UICONTROL Create schedule]** button corresponding to the audience that you want to send to your destination.

 ![Image highlighting the Create schedule button](../assets/ui/activate-batch-profile-destinations/create-schedule-button.png)